Driving law 2018: What to expect this year

 Digitising the driving licence seems like a logical step, as more sensitive information is being stored on phones more often.

 April - New tax on diesel cars

 In April this year motorists with a diesel car will face a higher rate of tax.
-This applies to the first year of tax for diesel cars that fail the Real Driving Emissions 2 (RDE2) test.

 May - MOTs scrapped for classic cars